Article

 What to do when a pipe bursts

-Shut off the water.
+Shut off the water

 A burst pipe will send water flooding into your home.
 Locate the main water supply and shut it off to stop the flow of water, preventing additional damage.
 Leave the faucets on to fully drain the pipe and relieve any remaining pressure, and flush all toilets.
 Depending on where the leak is, you may also need to shut off the electricity.

-Repair the pipe.
+Repair the pipe

 Call a plumber to make sure the pipe is repaired quickly and correctly.
 Attempting to repair the pipe yourself may cause further damage, so it’s best to rely on the experts.

-Get rid of the water.
+Get rid of the water

 The longer water stays in your home, the more potential there is for damage.
 Remove as much standing water as possible with a wet/dry vacuum, move waterlogged items to a warm, dry place, and set up fans or a dehumidifier in the area.
 Make sure the entire area is fully dry to avoid future issues with mold and mildew.
 For professional help, find a water mitigation contractor near you, or contact your insurance agent to help you locate a contractor.

-Take inventory of damage.
+Take inventory of damage

 Make a complete list of any damaged property and possessions.
 Document the damage using a digital camera or your phone, so you and your insurance claims adjuster can easily reference it later.
 Save any receipts for repair expenses.

-Contact your insurance agent.
+Contact your insurance agent

-Water damage and freezing account for almost 22 percent of all homeowners insurance claims, according to the Insurance Information Institute.
 Water damage from burst pipes is typically covered under your standard homeowner policy, so begin your homeowners insurance claim immediately by contacting your insurance agent.

-Prevent it from happening again.
+Prevent it from happening again

 Once everything is cleaned up from a burst pipe, the last thing you want is for it to happen again.
 The temperature alert threshold for frozen pipes is 20°F, so when temperatures drop, it’s time to make sure your pipes are warm and water is running.
 Easy steps to help prevent pipes from freezing include: